 CFP DUE 5/23 REPRODUCTIVE LANDSCAPES- Undoing m/otherhood; who has the right to talk about motherhood, who claims that status, and how do we create words, art, and scholarship moving forward?

-JourMS seeks a lead editor for the 2023 edition.
+JourMS seeks editors and anonymous reviewers for the 2023 edition.
+Final submissions May 31.

-This position is generally filled by a graduate-level student, a teaching assistant, or a person with the editorial qualifications to oversee an academic hybrid, humanities journal.
+These positions are generally filled by graduate-level students, a teaching assistant, or a person with the editorial qualifications to oversee an academic hybrid, humanities journal.
 A minimum of a Master’s degree is required.
 Read more….

 The Journal of Mother Studies: a peer-reviewed, international, interdisciplinary open-access, digital humanities hybrid project.